5oBero/ROKOmoji.iMessage.Sticker.App-iOS/README.md

 Build your own iMessage extension

 ## About ROKOmoji.iMessage
-Create your own iMessage extension with ROKO Labs!
-We've open sourced our emoji iMessage app so you can easily build your own emoji and sticker extension to promote your company and brand.
+Create your own iMessage Sticker App with ROKO Labs!
+We've open sourced our iMessage sticker app so you can easily build your own to promote your company and brand!

 The application is utilizing ROKO Mobi - http://roko.mobi - Stickers SDK to manage your keyboard and see analytics, all for free!